aldettinger/events/README.md

 ## JavaZone 2025 - September 2025
 The JavaZone 2025 edition was held in Oslo and Lillestrøm.
 The selection committee took an interest in one of my demo related to unstructured data extraction with Camel Quarkus Langchain4j.
-There were around 80 persons attending the session.
+There were around 80 persons attending the session, the recording could be found [here](https://vimeo.com/1115763884).
 Some people show interest in using open source data extraction instead of a paid external vendor.
 That way, they could get more control over their stack and more confidence that their data is kept private.
-According to the organizers, the video recording should be available in a few days, let's see.